sparkflows/sparkflows-docs/docs/tutorials/reading-writing/reading-mysql.rst

    :width: 60%

-We specified a name for the dataset we are creating and other parameters required for it such as JDBC DRIVER, JDBC URL, USER, PASSWORD, DB, & TABLE etc which is mandatory to fill.
+Specify the name of the dataset you are creating and other required parameters such as JDBC DRIVER, JDBC URL, USER, PASSWORD, DB, & TABLE etc.

-Once we have specified the above, we hit the ‘Update Sample data/schema’ button.
-This brings up the sample data, infers the schema and displays it.
-We can change the column names and also the data types.
-Format column is used for specifying the format for date/time fields.
+Once you have filled in required information, hit ‘Update Sample data/schema’ button.
+This brings up sample data, infers the schema and displays it.
+You can change column names and data types as needed.
+Format column is used for specifying the format of date/time fields.

 .. figure:: ../../_assets/tutorials/dataset/13.PNG
    :alt: Dataset